sensu/sensu-docs/content/sensu-go/6.0/operations/deploy-sensu/assets.md

 └── include
 {{< /code >}}

-## Asset path
+## Dynamic runtime asset path

-When you download and install an asset, the asset files are saved to a local path on disk.
+When you download and install a dynamic runtime asset, the asset files are saved to a local path on disk.
-Most of the time, you won't need to know this path &mdash; except in cases where you need to provide the full path to asset files as part of a command argument.
+Most of the time, you won't need to know this path &mdash; except in cases where you need to provide the full path to dynamic runtime asset files as part of a command argument.

-The asset directory path includes the asset's checksum, which changes every time underlying asset artifacts are updated.
+The dynamic runtime asset directory path includes the asset's checksum, which changes every time underlying asset artifacts are updated.
-This would normally require you to manually update the commands for any of your checks, handlers, hooks, or mutators that consume the asset.
+This would normally require you to manually update the commands for any of your checks, handlers, hooks, or mutators that consume the dynamic runtime asset.
-However, because the asset directory path is exposed to asset consumers via [environment variables][14] and the [`assetPath` custom function for token substitution][17], you can avoid these manual updates.
+However, because the dynamic runtime asset directory path is exposed to asset consumers via [environment variables][14] and the [`assetPath` custom function for token substitution][17], you can avoid these manual updates.

-You can retrieve the asset's path as an environment variable in the `command` context for checks, handlers, hooks, and mutators.
+You can retrieve the dynamic runtime asset's path as an environment variable in the `command` context for checks, handlers, hooks, and mutators.
 Token substitution with the `assetPath` custom function is only available for check and hook commands.

-### Environment variables for asset paths
+### Environment variables for dynamic runtime asset paths

-For each runtime asset, a corresponding environment variable will be available in the `command` context.
+For each dynamic runtime asset, a corresponding environment variable will be available in the `command` context.

-Sensu generates the environment variable name by capitalizing the asset name, replacing any special characters with underscores, and appending the `_PATH` suffix.
+Sensu generates the environment variable name by capitalizing the dynamic runtime asset name, replacing any special characters with underscores, and appending the `_PATH` suffix.
-The value of the variable will be the path on disk where the asset build has been unpacked.
+The value of the variable will be the path on disk where the dynamic runtime asset build has been unpacked.

-For example, the environment variable path for the asset [`sensu-plugins-windows`][4] would be:
+For example, the environment variable path for the dynamic runtime asset [`sensu-plugins-windows`][4] would be:

 `$SENSU_PLUGINS_WINDOWS_PATH/include/config.yaml`

-### Token substitution for asset paths
+### Token substitution for dynamic runtime asset paths

-The `assetPath` token subsitution function allows you to substitute the asset's local path on disk, so you will not need to manually update your check or hook commands every time the asset is updated.
+The `assetPath` token subsitution function allows you to substitute the dynamic runtime asset's local path on disk, so you will not need to manually update your check or hook commands every time the asset is updated.

 {{% notice note %}}
 **NOTE**: The `assetPath` function is only available where token substitution is available: the `command` attribute of a check or hook resource.
-If you want to access an asset path in a handler or mutator command, you must use the [environment variable](#environment-variables-for-asset-paths).
+If you want to access a dynamic runtime asset path in a handler or mutator command, you must use the [environment variable](#environment-variables-for-dynamic-runtime-asset-paths).
 {{% /notice %}}

-For example, you can reference the asset [`sensu-plugins-windows`][4] from your check or hook resources using either the environment variable or the `assetPath` function:
+For example, you can reference the dynamic runtime asset [`sensu-plugins-windows`][4] from your check or hook resources using either the environment variable or the `assetPath` function:

 - `$SENSU_PLUGINS_WINDOWS_PATH/include/config.yaml`
 - `${{assetPath "sensu-plugins-windows"}}/include/config.yaml`

 When running PowerShell plugins on Windows, the [exit status codes that Sensu captures may not match the expected values][13].
-To correctly capture exit status codes from PowerShell plugins distributed as assets, use the asset path to construct the command:
+To correctly capture exit status codes from PowerShell plugins distributed as dynamic runtime assets, use the asset path to construct the command:

 {{< language-toggle >}}